-The HSA have published a handy guide to getting started in Hillcliming and Sprinting by modified Mini competitors Ben Hamer and Wil Ker.
-Ben also sits on the MSA's Sprint and HillClimb sub committee and together, they have an excellent working knowledge of the sport.
+The HSA have published a handy guide (updated for 2017) to getting started in Hillcliming and Sprinting by competitors Wil Ker and Ben Hamer who have had extensive competition experience with a turbocharged and modified Minis and more recently an OMS single seater.
+Ben has sat on the Motorsport UK's Sprint and HillClimb sub committee and together, they have an excellent working knowledge of the sport.
 You can download a pdf version of their guide here.

 The following sections will guide you through all the basic steps required in order to go hillclimbing and sprinting.
 They are not in any order of preference or importance and all will require further reading and experience, before you fully get to grips with what the sport is all about.
 Hopefully by reading this guide you will gain enough knowledge to get you on the road to your first event.